 Your stride directs the Zeen where you want to go and, with no conscious effort, the chassis swivels and follows!

-When coasting, one can also steer by applying either the left or right brake to influence your direction, and the brakes can easily bring you to a stop.
+When coasting, one can also steer by applying either the left or right brake to influence your direction, and the brakes bring you easily to a stop.

 Where and when will the Zeen be available for sale?

-Beta versions of the ‘Residential’ Zeen may be available on a limited basis by late 2019, and Lightweight Folding models may soon follow — initially, direct from our new factory in West Chester, PA, and eventually from dealers around the world.
+Beta versions of the Zeen may be available on a limited basis by late 2020 — initially, direct from our new factory in West Chester, PA, and eventually from dealers around the world.

 How do you transition on and off your Zeen from low beds, chairs, toilets, etc.?

-The Zeen is typically mounted standing, by touching the handlebars (or extended armrests) and backing onto the saddle.
-Transfer techniques to and from beds, toilets and chairs vary according to user capability, however it’s physically and socially beneficial to effect such maneuvers without the help of caregivers.
+The Zeen is typically mounted standing, by holding the handlebars (or extended armrests), and backing onto the saddle.
+Transfer techniques to and from beds, toilets, and chairs vary according to user capability; however it’s physically and socially beneficial to effect such maneuvers without the help of caregivers.

 How maneuverable is a Zeen and how much space does it take up in your home?

-Both Residential and Lightweight Zeens occupy about as much floor-space as a rollator or wheelchair — and the Lightweight Folding models can be instantly collapsed to take up as little as 8” of space next to a wall.
+A Zeen occupies about as much floor-space as a rollator or wheelchair — and can be instantly folded to take up as little as 9” of space next to a wall.

 What is ‘Barstool Mode’ and why do people love it?